fluff-shark/fluff-shark.github.io/_posts/2023-01-22-why-write-publicly.md

 tags: [personal]
 ---

 Writing has never been one of my hobbies.
-So why did I start this site?
+So why start now?

 <!--more-->